rackslab/FireHPC/README.md

 ### MPI

-You can connect to your containers (eg. _admin_) with this command:
+You can connect to cluster with this command:

 ```
-$ firehpc ssh admin.hpc
+$ firehpc ssh hpc
 ```

 Connect with a generated user account on the login node: